PhoenixRacing/WebApp20/README.md

 4. Run `node -v` and `npm -v` in a shell and ensure that some version is printed.
 (NOTE: shell means Command Prompt, Git Bash, or Terminal).

 #### On Ubuntu/Debian systems
+1. Run `curl -sL https://deb.nodesource.com/setup | sudo bash -` (install curl with `sudo apt-get install curl` if needed)

-1. Run `sudo apt-get install node` and `sudo apt-get install npm`.
+2. Run `sudo apt-get install -y nodejs` and `sudo apt-get install -y build-essential`.
-4. Run `node -v` and `npm -v` in a shell and ensure that some version is printed.
+3. Run `node -v` and `npm -v` in a shell and ensure that node's version is greater than 0.10.35 and npm's version is greater than 2.1.17.
 (NOTE: shell means Command Prompt, Git Bash, or Terminal).
+4. If npm is out of date run `sudo npm install -g npm`

 ### Install MongoDB